Helder-Lucau/WK2-Code-Challenge/README.md

 ## DESCRIPTION

-### *Learning Goals*

-* Implement a mini web app to practice on array iteration, DOM, Events, and Server communications.

-### Introduction

-For this challenge, you will be working on `Flataculties`, an app where you can vote for the cutest animal!
-You will use a local API and build out the frontend for our app, Flatacuties.
+`Flataculties`, an app where you can vote for the cutest animal!
+You will use a local API and build out the frontend for our app.

-The instructions below will walk you through the process of ideation and planning your app: deciding on your user interface, planning how the information will be laid out on the page, etc. You should work through all the planning steps before you start doing any coding.

-## Requirements
+## Implementation
-For this project, you must:

-* Have a well-written README file.
+* HTML
+* CSS
+* Javascript
-* Fetch data from a local server running JSON DB server.
+* JSON

-## Project Setup & Pre-requisite Data
-* In your project directory, create a db.json file and use this dataLinks to an external site. for your server DB.
-* Run this command to get the backend started: `json-server --watch db.json`
-* Test your server by visiting this route in the browser:`http://localhost:3000/characters`

-## Project Setup
-Once you have the plan in place for the application you want to build take the following steps:

-* Create a new project folder.
-* Create a new GitHub repository.
-* Please make sure you regularly commit to the repository.

-## Project Guidelines
-Your project should conform to the following set of guidelines:

-### Core Deliverables
+## Core Deliverables

 As a user, I can:

 * See a list of all animal names.
 You will need to make a GET request to the following endpoint to retrieve the character data